DecampsRenan/express-web-starter/README.md

 ## Built-in dev tools

-If you want you fully fonctionnal, just type in your favorite term: `npm install`
+If you want your app fully fonctionnal, just type in your favorite term: `npm install`

 That's it :D !

 To launch the server : `npm start`
 To launch tests : `npm test`

-more is comming ... ;)
+more are comming ... ;)

 ### Front-end